 There are tons of Butter Chicken recipes out there.
 I’ve tried at least 6 different variations, and think I’ve finally arrived at my favourite.
 Here goes:

-- Marinate 500 gm chicken in 3 tbsp yoghurt, 1 tbsp Ginger Garlic paste, salt, 2 tsp red chili powder & the juice from half a lime.
+- Marinate 500 gm boneless chicken cubes in 3 tbsp yoghurt, 1 tbsp Ginger Garlic paste, salt, 1 tsp red chili powder, 1 tsp Garam Masala powder & the juice from half a lime.
 Mix well and set aside for at least 30 min

-- When you’re ready to cook, heat 1 tsp canola oil + 1 tsp butter in a heavy bottomed dish.
+- When you’re ready to cook, heat 1 tsp canola oil + 1 tbsp butter in a heavy bottomed pot.
 Add the chicken, and all the marinade and cook on high heat till you see a nice brown sear on all sides.
 Should take about 5 min.

-- Turn the heat down to medium, slam a lid on, and let the chicken cook.
+- Turn the heat down to medium, and let the chicken cook.
 You can add a splash of water if it’s looking too dry but ideally the yogurt should give you all the liquid you need.
-The chicken needs to cook for 30 min.
-15 minutes in, open the pan and give it a mix and cover again.
+The chicken needs to cook for 10 min.

 - Once the chicken has started to fall off the bone, turn off the heat and let the dish stand.

-- In a pan / wok, heat 1 tsp canola oil + 1 tsp butter.
+- In a pan / wok, heat 1 tsp canola oil + 1 tbsp butter.
 Using oil and butter together will prevent the butter from burning.

-- Add one large chopped onion, two chopped large red tomatoes, 12 – 15 cashew nuts, 2 tbsp watermelon seeds, 1 tbsp Ginger Garlic paste.
-Cook till the tomatoes look mushy and break down.
+- Add one large chopped onion, two chopped large red tomatoes or 1 can of tomatoes, 12 – 15 soaked cashew nuts, 2 tbsp watermelon seeds, 1 tbsp Ginger Garlic paste.
+Cook till the tomatoes look mushy and break down completely.

 - Heat 1 tsp oil + butter in a wok and add all the puree